AdaCore/learn/courses/intro-to-spark/book/01_Overview.rst

     end Stack_Package;

-Side effects in expressions are not allowed in SPARK.
+Side-effects in expressions are not allowed in SPARK.
 Therefore, ``Pop`` is not allowed to modify its parameter ``S``.